 On the morning of our appointment, our care coordinator will call to confirm that no one in your household has been ill with COVID-19 symptoms, has had a known exposure to an infected person or one who is experiencing symptoms of COVID-19, or is in quarantine or waiting for COVID-19 results.
 We are waiving all cancellation fees in these situations.
 Rest assured, we will not send a doctor to your home who is ill or has had a known exposure to a COVID-19 infected person.
 We ask our doctors to take their temperatures at the beginning of every shift as an added precaution.
 Doctors will bring minimal supplies to the home and will frequently hand wash/sanitize and will disinfect supplies between appointments.
 Because we want to minimize person-to-person contact, it is with deep regret that we will be unable to offer our condolences via a hug or warm handshake.

-We will email you any necessary paperwork prior to the appointment and give you the option of giving your credit card in advance for payment.
+We will email you any necessary paperwork prior to the appointment in an effort to reduce physical contact at your home.

 We ask that the entire appointment be performed outside.
 This may include a screened-in patio, covered porch, or open garage.
 Please feel free to bring out beds, blankets, cushions, or whatever is needed to create a comfortable space for you and your pet.
 For appointments performed outside, we will follow the following protocols: